devopsengineersam/gcp-vpc-module/oches2.md

 }

 backend "s3" {
-    bucket = "cdktf-backend-dev"                # change to your bucket-name key    = "terraform.tfstate"                # e.g. “envs/prod/dspm/terraform.tfstate”
+    bucket = "your-unique-bucket-name"          # change to your bucket-name key    = "terraform.tfstate"                # e.g. “envs/prod/dspm/terraform.tfstate”
     region = "us-east-1"                        # change to your AWS region where you created the S3 bucket in the prerequisites encrypt = true